OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ~~~

 Now if you continue using `func_2_createShaders()`, you won't be referring to the shader you're about to write.
 To do so, you'll use `func_2bis_createShadersWithVertexShaderFromHTML()`.
 I'd advise you to copy past that so you don't make spelling mistakes...
-The point of it is that you know have control over the shader.
+The point of it is that you now have control over the shader.
 Let's write a basic one to have back your triangle on screen.

 Bad news.
 You're now going to code in a different language.
 It being the OpenGL Shading Language (little name: GLSL).
 Good news.
 It's actually pretty close to what you've been doing until now.
 The main difference is that whereas JavaScript defines all variables with *var*, GLSL makes you specify in its definition the type of the variable (scalar, vectors, arrays...).